SingleStepTests/80386/README.md

  - `offset`: The value of the calculated offset.
 If 'offset' > 'limit', an exception should occur.
  - `l_addr`: The logical address calculated from the 'base' + 'offset'.
  - `p_addr`: The physical address.
 In real mode, or with paging disabled, this is the same as 'l_addr'.

+Note that in the event of an invalid SIB encoding, as described in the [Undefined Behavior](#undefined-behavior) section, the calculated values will not match the CPU's actual behavior.

 ### Exception Format